cj1234567/mynote_learn/读书笔记/CDH部署.md

  ```
 * Q 执行下面这句？

-		GRANT ALL PRIVILEGES ON *.* TO IDENTIFIED BY '123' WITH GRANT OPTION;
+		GRANT ALL PRIVILEGES ON *.* TO 'scmdbu'@'%' IDENTIFIED BY 'scmdbp' WITH GRANT OPTION;

 	报错：

-		mysql> GRANT ALL PRIVILEGES ON *.* TO IDENTIFIED BY '123' WITH GRANT OPTION;
+		mysql> GRANT ALL PRIVILEGES ON *.* TO 'scmdbu'@'%' IDENTIFIED BY 'scmdbp' WITH GRANT OPTION;

 		ERROR 1290 (HY000): The MySQL server is running with the --skip-grant-tables option so it cannot execute this statement